 U.S. DOT, in conjunction with FRA, shall compile and maintain an updated complete computer database accessible to state licensing agencies of truck/bus firms and drivers, as well as insurance firms, to list by state indicating:

 - Destruction of freight rail infrastructure/service involved; passenger service involved; location.

 - Truck/bus firm, truck/bus driver or auto driver by name, home address, state and driver license number.

 - Estimated property damage; cost of business interruption; number of injuries and health care costs.

 - List deaths by number on the train, auto/truck/bus.

 - Indicate if first such negligent act by driver and/or firm; or, reference prior such incidents and driver(s).

-This request for immediate legislative action is in reaction to how the trucking industry has refused to police its own members; how this industry obviously enjoys the contribution of PACs to manipulate or defer public policy; therefore, the need for the U.S. DOT and FRA to follow through on implementing the intent of this legislation.
-We need to dis-incentivize the cavalier, circus atmosphere of truck drivers playing chicken with trains.
-We need to stop the assassination of railroad crews and passengers by placing the onus of guilt where it belongs—on truck drivers, trucking firms and auto drivers.
+This request for immediate legislative action is in reaction to how the trucking/bus industry has refused to police its own members;, and how the trucking industry obviously enjoys the contribution of PACs to manipulate or defer public policy.
+There is an immediate need for U.S. DOT and FRA to follow through on implementing the intent of this legislation.
+We need to dis-incentivize the cavalier, circus atmosphere of truck/bus drivers playing chicken with trains.
+We need to stop the injuries and deaths inflicted upon railroad crews and passengers by placing the onus of guilt, and the accumulation of associated costs, where it belongs—on drivers and trucking/bus companies.